More AlumniKathryn Berlin

 Amber Seidel, PhD ('12)

-Amber Seidel received her bachelors in Marriage, Family, and Human Development from Brigham Young University, her masters in Sociology at Eastern Michigan University, and completed her dual-title PhD with Human Development and Family Studies and Gerontology at Purdue University.
+Amber Seidel received her bachelors in Marriage, Family, and Human Development from Brigham Young University, her masters in Sociology at Eastern Michigan University, and completed her dual-title PhD with Human Development and Family Science and Gerontology at Purdue University.
 She has been active in the National Council on Family Relations (NCFR), serving as the co-chair for the Issues in Aging Focus Group as well as the student/new professional representative, secretary, and now the chair-elect for the Health and Families section.
 For her community work integrating older adults and students, she won the AAUW Pennsylvania Achievement Award, Community Engagement Certificate of Recognition from her local House of Representatives, and the Gateway to Equity Award from American Association of University Women.
 Her research interests include the bi-directional effects of relationship interactions on health management as well as families experiencing other chronic stressors such as chronic illness or poverty.
-Amber is an Associate Professor of Human Development and Family Studies with Pennsylvania State University on their York campus.
+Amber is an Associate Professor of Human Development and Family Science with Pennsylvania State University on their York campus.
 One thing she likes about working there is that it is one university, geographically distributed, which means she is working with HDFS faculty from all the campuses, which provides great research and teaching resources.

 What do you remember best about your time in the Gerontology Program?